Friday, November 28, 2025

 Book Prsented to TN State Representative

 On December 7, 22024, the Honorable Clay Dogget, of the Tennessee State House of Representatives, District 7, visited the Joseph Greer House.
-The Dogget family and many members of the Camp Blount Historical Site Association (CBHSA) were on hand as well.
+The Dogget family and many members of the Camp Blount Historic Site Association (CBHSA) were on hand as well.
 The three siblings of the Gill family, special members of the CBHSA, as it was their family farm where the original Joseph Greer House was located.

 My recently published book "Symbols of America - An American Creation" was presented to Representative Dogget and his family with best wishes for the Holiday Season and enjoyment of the book.